 Life Is Better Lived With A Dog

-From day one, Cocoa traveled with me while I researched material for books.
+From day one, Cocoa has traveled with me while I researched material for books and blogs.
 In the above photo, we are on the hot trail of a character for a novel.
 I’m a writer, an editor, and I love dabbling in photography.
 But I equally love dogs.
-There is just no other way to state it.
-I love their eyes, their paws, their toes, their ability to communicate what they are thinking and feeling (dogs do smile), and the joy they bring to so many.
-However, when Buffy my first Cocker Spaniel died in 2003, I vowed not to have another dog for a very long time.
-I wanted to travel more and falsely believed I would be able to do this better now that she was gone.
-I have found that many pet owners say the same thing after the loss of a beloved pet.
-They instantly recoil at the emotional pain caused by the death of a pet and say, “Never again!”
+There is just no other way to say it.
+I love their paws, their tails, their ears, their ability to communicate what they are thinking and feeling with their eyes (dogs do actually smile), and the joy they bring.